Hostětín: Economy and environment

 The village is known for its environmental activities.
-Since 1995, the village and other organizations have realized several projects, among them apple juice factory, passive house and solar panels.
+Since 1995, the village and other organisations have realized several projects, among them apple juice factory, passive house and solar panels.
 Because of this, on 22 March 2010 Charles, Prince of Wales has visited this village.
 In 2015 there was a visit of Andrew Schapiro, ambassador to the Czech Republic of United States during Earth Day.

 The municipality has already won several awards for its approach to the use of renewable energy sources, such as the Energy Globe 2007 or the Czech Solar Award 2009.
 In 2012, Hostětín, along with 19 other European municipalities and regions, won the Climate Star International Award 2012.

 Transport

 Hostětín is located on the railway line Bylnice–Staré Město.

 Sights

 There are no protected cultural monuments in the municipality.
-A landmark in the centre of Hostěnín is the Chapel of the Virgin Mary.
+A cultural landmark in the centre of Hostěnín is the Chapel of the Virgin Mary.